autowarefoundation/autoware-documentation/docs/design/autoware-architecture/perception/index.md

 ## Requirements

-The goal of the Perception component is センサ情報から正確に物体認識と信号認識、死角認識をすること
+The goal of the Perception component is to accurately perform object recognition, signal recognition, and blind-spot detection from sensor information.

 **Goals:**